lowRISC/opentitan/hw/ip/csrng/doc/_index.md

 This document specifies the Cryptographically Secure Random Number Generator (CSRNG) hardware IP functionality.
 Due to the importance of secure random number generation (RNG), it is a topic which is extensively covered in security standards.
-This IP targets compliance with both [BSI's AIS31 recommendations for Common Criteria](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Zertifizierung/Interpretationen/AIS_31_Functionality_classes_for_random_number_generators_e.pdf), as well as [NIST's SP 800-90A](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-90Ar1.pdf) and [NIST's SP 800-90C (Second Draft)](https://csrc.nist.gov/CSRC/media/Publications/sp/800-90c/draft/documents/sp800_90c_second_draft.pdf), both of which are referenced in [FIPS 140-3](https://csrc.nist.gov/publications/detail/fips/140/3/final).
+This IP targets compliance with both [BSI's AIS31 recommendations for Common Criteria (CC)](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Zertifizierung/Interpretationen/AIS_31_Functionality_classes_for_random_number_generators_e.pdf), as well as [NIST's SP 800-90A](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-90Ar1.pdf) and [NIST's SP 800-90C (Second Draft)](https://csrc.nist.gov/CSRC/media/Publications/sp/800-90c/draft/documents/sp800_90c_second_draft.pdf), both of which are referenced in [FIPS 140-3](https://csrc.nist.gov/publications/detail/fips/140/3/final).
 Since these two standards use significantly different terminology, it is recommended that the reader refer to our RNG compliance strategy document for an overview of the various RNG classes and equivalencies between the two standards.
 The CSRNG IP supports both of these standards for both deterministic (DRNG) and true random number generation (TRNG).
-In NIST terms, it works with the [Entropy Source IP]({{< relref "hw/ip/entropy_src/doc" >}}) to satisfy the requirements as a DRBG (deterministic random-bit-generator) or NRBG (non-deterministic random bit generator).
+In NIST terms, it works with the [Entropy Source IP]({{< relref "hw/ip/entropy_src/doc" >}}) to satisfy the requirements as a deterministic random bit generator (DRBG) or non-deterministic random bit generator (NRBG).
 In AIS31 language, this same implementation can be used to satisfy either the DRG.3 requirements for deterministic generation, or the PTG.3 requirements for cryptographically processed physical generation.

 In this document the terms "DRNG" and "TRNG" are used most generally to refer to deterministic or true random number generation functionalities implemented to this specification.
 However, the terms "DRBG" or "NRBG" are specifically used when respectively referring to SP 800-90A or SP 800-90C requirements.
 Meanwhile, when addressing requirements which originate from AIS31 we refer to the specific DRG.3 or PTG.3 classes of RNGs.

-This IP block is attached to the chip interconnect bus as a peripheral module conforming to the [Comportable guideline for peripheral functionality]({{< relref "doc/rm/comportability_specification" >}}), but also has direct hardware links to other IPs for secure and software-inaccessible transmission of random numbers.
-The bus connections to peripheral modules is done using the CSRNG application interface.
-This interface allows peripherals to manage CSRNG instances, and request for obfuscated entropy to be returned from the CSRNG module.
+This IP block is attached to the chip interconnect bus as a peripheral module conforming to the [comportability definition and specification]({{< relref "doc/rm/comportability_specification" >}}), but also has direct hardware links to other IPs for secure and software-inaccessible transmission of random numbers.
+The bus connections to peripheral modules are done using the CSRNG application interface.
+This interface allows peripherals to manage CSRNG instances, and request the CSRNG module to return obfuscated entropy.

 ## Features
 - Provides support for both deterministic (DRNG) and true random number generation (TRNG), when combined with a secure entropy source (i.e. one constructed and implemented in compliance with SP 800-90A,B,C and AIS31).
 - Compliant with NIST and BSI recommendations for random number generation.
 - Hardware peripherals and software applications issue commands to dedicated RNG instances through a common application interface.
 - In deterministic mode, meets the requirements given in AIS31 for a DRG.3 class deterministic random number generator (DRNG) meaning it provides Forward Secrecy and Enhanced Backward Secrecy.
-- Utilizes the CTR_DRBG construction specified in NIST SP 800-90A, qualifying it as a NIST-approved DRBG (deterministic random bit generator).
+- Utilizes the CTR_DRBG construction specified in NIST SP 800-90A, qualifying it as a NIST-approved deterministic random bit generator (DRBG).
     - Operates at 256 bit security strength.
 - Support for multiple separate CSRNG instances per IP block.
     - Each instance has its own internal state, control, reseed counters and IO pins.
     - The number of CSRNG instances is set via a module parameter.
 - Software access to a dedicated CSRNG instance.
     - One instance, Instance N-1, is always accessible from the bus through device registers,
-    - All other instances route to other hardware peripherals (e.g. the key manager, obfuscation engines etc.) and in normal operation these other instances are inaccessible from software.
+    - All other instances route to other hardware peripherals (e.g. the key manager, obfuscation engines, etc.) and in normal operation these other instances are inaccessible from software.
     - The IP may be configured to support "debug mode" wherein all instances can be accessed by software.
       For security reasons this mode may be permanently disabled using one-time programmable (OTP) memory.
 - The IP interfaces with external entropy sources to obtain any required non-deterministic seed material (entropy) and nonces.